rajeshm1607/AnalysisofSalaries/README.md

 Salary Prediction System

-Overview
+🚀 Overview

 The Salary Prediction System is a machine learning project aimed at predicting the salaries of employees based on various factors.
-This project uses a dataset to train and test the model, and it includes a Jupyter Notebook for implementation.
+This project uses a dataset to train and test the model and includes a Jupyter Notebook for implementation.
-Project Structure
+📁 Project Structure

+sql

+Salary-Prediction-System/
+├── .gitattributes
+├── LICENSE
+├── README.md
+├── Salary Prediction System.jpg
+├── Salary_Prediction.ipynb
+└── dataset.csv

     .gitattributes: Git attributes for managing repository settings.
     LICENSE: License information for the project.